dhananjayvarmag/Sorting_Algorithms/README.md

 I have observed the time taken by different sorting algorithms by running a program, which calculates the time taken by different sorting algorithms.The results are as below,

+OUTPUT:

 Welcome to the Sorting Tester
 This program demonstrates different sorting methods and their effciencies using Missouri County Sales Tax Data

 Bubble Sort took &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;    : 0.067 seconds